ciceklab/DeepND/README.md

     - Experimental stats (mean, stdev and median of performance metrics, runtime etc.) in runreport.txt file
     - Tensors that highlight weights of spatio-temporal brain netwroks for different subset of genes as ".pt" files
     - pyTorch and Numpy random states for reproducing the same results in test mode

+5. In order to reproduce single task, change `model_select = 0`, specify the disorder as explained in `main.py` and follow Steps 2-4.
+This time, the output folder will be named after selected disorder containing files described in Step 4.

 ## License
 - CC BY-NC-SA 2.0